ioos/sos-guidelines/_docs/sos-wsdd-1-0.md

 tags: [formatting]
 keywords: notes, tips, cautions, warnings, admonitions
 last_updated: July 3, 2016
-summary: A detailed description of the IOOS Sensor Observation Service v1.0, which is based on the OpenGIS SOS 1.0.0 Implementation Specification (OGC 06-009r6)
+summary: Deprecation Notice - This guidance was deprecated by IOOS on 2020-01-10 and is superceded by the IOOS Metadata Profile 1.2.
+Please read the Deprecation Notice below for more information.
+Original Summary - A detailed description of the IOOS Sensor Observation Service v1.0, which is based on the OpenGIS SOS 1.0.0 Implementation Specification (OGC 06-009r6)
 toc: false
 #permalink: sos-wsdd-1-0.html
 ---